oval-group/statistical-robustness/README.md

 ## Notes

-* The experiments of sections 6.2/6.3 in the paper are currently available.
+* The experiment of sections 6.2 in the paper is currently available.
 Please contact me if you would like to obtain the code for Section 6.1.
-* The code to run the experiments was not completely rerun due to the need for computational resources, so contact me if you are having trouble getting them to run.
+* The code to run the experiments was not completely rerun due to the need for computational resources, so contact me if you are having trouble with them.
 * You may wish to modify the code to run the experiments so that it runs different values in parallel across multiple GPUs.

 ## TODO

+* Experiment code for Section 6.3.
 * Experiment code for Section 6.4.